KevinMarquette/kevinmarquette.github.io/_posts/2018-11-03-Powershell-2019-devops-global-summit-usa.md

 share-img: "/img/summit_speaking_2019.jpg"
 ---

-The [PowerShell and DevOps Global Summit 2019](https://powershell.org/summit) is one of the largest gatherings of people from the [PowerShell community](https://twitter.com/hashtag/PSHSummit?src=hash&lang=en).
+The [PowerShell and DevOps Global Summit 2019](https://powershell.org/summit) is one of the largest gatherings of the [PowerShell community](https://twitter.com/hashtag/PSHSummit?src=hash&lang=en).
 Not only is this conference packed full of sessions, it also gives you a chance to connect with many people from the community.
 This is a conference that has something for everyone.<!--more--> If you are just getting started with PowerShell, this year the Summit is offering an [OnRamp track](https://powershell.org/summit/summit-onramp/).

     Dates: April 29 - May 2, 2019
     Location: Bellevue, WA, USA